top of page

 Simple Pleasures Winter Wonderland Style!

 As impractical as this type of weather is, there is a lot to be said about the beauty of a snow-drenched landscape where everything is covered in thick, white, sparkly softness.
-You're not sure if you're covered under the pillowyness of the world's biggest and thickest duvet - albeit a very cold one - or the world's biggest and fluffiest marshmallow!
+You're not sure if you're covered under the pillowyness (if that's even a word) of the world's biggest and thickest duvet - albeit a very cold one - or the world's biggest and fluffiest marshmallow!
 And the other good thing about snow days, sorry, snow weeks (actually I could very well say snow months) is... hot chocolate.
 And lots of it!

 Why Hot Chocolate Feels So Nostalgic

-Thereโ€™s something about the combination of snowy weather and hot chocolate that has a way of transporting you back in time.
+There’s something about the combination of snowy weather and hot chocolate that has a way of transporting you back in time.
 It was something that my mum used to make for us all the time, especially as a bedtime drink - regardless of the weather.
 Back then my taste in hot chocolate was a lot more simpler and unfussy than it is now.
-When I was growing up in eighties Britain, I don't think anyone I knew topped their hot chocolate with whipped cream, marshmallows and a dusting of cocoa powder.And that's before we even get to the candy cane!
-It's pretty common place now - and I feel a lot of that has to do with our cousins across the pond - but the first time I heard about such extras, I thought Christmas, Easter and my birthday had all come early!
+When I was growing up in eighties Britain, I don't think anyone I knew topped their hot chocolate with whipped cream, marshmallows and a dusting of cocoa powder.
+And that's before we even get to the candy cane!
+It's pretty common place now - and I feel a lot of that has to do with our cousins across the pond - but the first time I heard about such extras, it sounded as though Christmas, Easters and birthdays had all come early!

 Sweet and Simple to Luxurious and Indulgent